CrunchyData/postgres-operator/docs/content/quickstart/_index.md

 postgres-operator-56d6ccb97-tmz7m   4/4     Running   0          2m
 ```

-Finally, let's see if we can connect to the PostgreSQL Operator from the `pgo` command-line client.
+Finally, let's see if we can connect to the Postgres Operator from the `pgo` command-line client.
 The Ansible installer installs the `pgo` command line client into your environment, along with the username/password file that allows you to access the PostgreSQL Operator.
 In order to communicate with the PostgreSQL Operator API server, you will first need to set up a [port forward](https://kubernetes.io/docs/tasks/access-application-cluster/port-forward-access-application-cluster/) to your local environment.

 In a new console window, run the following command to set up a port forward: